 Weight and balance

-Not particularly an issue of fit, but still worth mentioning is the weight and balance of a rifle.
+Not particularly an issue of rifle fit but still worth mentioning is the weight and balance.
 Big heavy rifles tend to give steadier shots from stable positions but aren’t the nicest to carry around.
 The opposite can be said of lightweight rifles.
 Most, if not all of us, will end up fitting a moderator to our rifles and this will change the balance.
 Often, it’s barely noticeable, but sometimes it can make a big difference.